atifabedeen/MED_Segmentation/README.md

 ---

 ## Uncertainty Quantification
 Monte Carlo Dropout is used to estimate uncertainty in predictions.
 The script `model_evaluation_mc.py` includes functionality for this analysis.
+Uncertainty maps are saved as visualizations for further interpretation.

 ---